 Great Mythologies of the World

 Overall, Great Mythologies of the World is an illuminating and engaging exploration of the myriad stories that have captivated human imagination for thousands of years.
 Whether you are a dedicated mythology buff or simply curious about the world's various cultures and traditions, this series is sure to offer something to enrich your understanding of our shared human experience.

-Great Mythologies of the World is a series that is currently running and has 1 seasons (60 episodes).
-The series first aired on August 21, 2015.
+Great Mythologies of the World is a series that ran for 1 seasons (60 episodes) between August 21, 2015 and on The Great Courses

+Great Mythologies of the World